DLR-RM/RAFCON/doc/gui_guide.rst

 The State Description sub-widget can be reached by clicking the second tab of the lower notebook.
 It is an editor, where comments or a description can be placed.

+Semantic Editor widget
+""""""""""""""""""""""

+Here semantic data of a state can be edited in a tree like data structure.